owin/owin/spec/middleware-1.0.0-draft.1.md

 ```

 Other types of middleware would respond immediately, without calling the next
-component in the pipeline, such as for an authorization module.
+component in the pipeline, such as for an authorization module denying a request
+before a web application can respond.

 ```
         request      > (authenticate)